-The second edition of Winter of the Metal People will be released in October by Sunbury Press.
+The second edition of Winter of the Metal People was released in October by Sunbury Press.

-This edition will include a glossary of names and places, as well as endnotes providing historical background and sources for this relatively unknown period of America's early history in the sixteenth century.
+This edition includes a glossary of names and places, as well as endnotes providing historical background and sources for this relatively unknown period of America's early history in the sixteenth century.

 Although endnotes were always available on my author's website, serious readers of history wanted the endnotes also printed in the book.
 Others asked for a glossary to help with the unfamiliar names of sixteenth-century people and places.